cchristion/cchristion/content/posts/forcing-5g-on-jio-to-avoid-unwanted-data-charges.md

 3. Scroll to **Set Preferred Network Type**.
 4. Choose `NR only` to stay on 5G.

-## Optional App
+## Shoutout

-If you prefer a UI-based method, try **[11 Cell Network Changer](https://codeberg.org/Tre_brock/11-Cell-Network-Changer)**.
-It simplifies access to the same hidden settings.
+Shoutout to the **[11 Cell Network Changer](https://codeberg.org/Tre_brock/11-Cell-Network-Changer)** app for helping me discover this solution.
+If you prefer a UI-based method, this app makes accessing those hidden settings so much easier.

 ---